-Yes No No information 3.1.3 (previously 1.2.1b) Does your country have: Electronic data management and a paper-based permit issuance system? \square Electronic permit information exchange between Management Authorities of some countries If 'Yes', please list countries
+Yes No No information 3.1.3 (previously 1.2.1b) Does your country have: Electronic data management and a paper-based permit issuance system? $\boxtimes$ Electronic permit information exchange between Management Authorities of some countries If 'Yes', please list countries

-Electronic permit information exchange to Management Authorities of all countries?
-Electronic permit data exchange between Management Authorities and customs?
+Electronic permit information exchange to Management Authorities of all countries? $\boxtimes$ Electronic permit data exchange between Management Authorities and customs?
 Electronic permit used to cross border with electronic validation by customs?
-If 'Yes' to any of the above, please provide information on c overcome: hallenges faced or i ssues If 'No', do you have any plans to move towards e- permitting 1 ?
-If you are planning to move towards e-permitting, please ex so: Capacity building for the design and management of e-p elp you to do
+If (Vacito any of the above places provide information on challongoe faced or i If 'Yes' to any of the above, please provide information on overcome: challenges ssues

-Objective 3.2 Parties and the Secretariat develop, adopt and implement adequate capacity-building programmes.
-SDG Goal 17 GBF Goal D & Targets 20 & 21

-Indicator 3.2.1: Number of Parties with training programmes and information resources in place to implement CITES, including the making of non-detriment and legal acquisition findings, issuance of permits and enforcement.
+- Objective 3.2 Parties and the Secretariat develop, adopt and implement adequate capacity-building programmes.
+SDG Goal 17 GBF Goal D & Targets 20 & 21 - Indicator 3.2.1: Number of Parties with training programmes and information resources in place to implement CITES, including the making of non-detriment and legal acquisition findings, issuance of permits and enforcement.

-3.2.1a (previously 1.8.1a) Does your country have information resources or training in place The making of non-detriment findings?
-Permit officers?
-Enforcement officers? e to support: YesNo: 3.2.1b (previously 1.8.1b) Is the CITES Virtual College used as part of your capacity building work?
+3.2.1a (previously 1.8.1a) Does your country have information resources or training in plac The making of non-detriment findings? 🖾 🗌 Permit officers? 🖾 🗌 Enforcement officers? 🖾 🗌 e to support: YesNo 3.2.1b (previously 1.8.1b) Is the CITES Virtual College used as part of your capacity building work?
 What improvements could be made in using the Virtual College for capacity building?
-Yes No No information 3.2.1c (previously 1.8.1c) Is the ICCWC Wildlife and Forest Crime Toolkit used in the development of capacity-building programmes, or does it form part of the curriculum of such programmes?
+Yes No No information $\boxtimes \Box \Box$ 3.2.1c (previously 1.8.1c) Is the ICCWC Wildlife and Forest Crime Toolkit used in the development of capacity-building programmes, or does it form part of the curriculum of such programmes?
 What improvements could be made in using the ICCWC Toolkit for capacity building?
-Yes No No information
+Yes No No information $\square \square \boxtimes$